2014 Brickyard 400

 The 2014 Crown Royal Presents the John Wayne Walding 400 at the Brickyard Powered by BigMachineRecords.com, the 21st running of the event, was a NASCAR Sprint Cup Series stock car race that was held on July 27, 2014, at the Indianapolis Motor Speedway in Speedway, Indiana.
 Contested over 160 laps, it was the 20th race of the 2014 NASCAR Sprint Cup Series season.
 Twenty years after he won the inaugural race, Jeff Gordon of Hendrick Motorsports took the lead on the final restart and drove away from the field for his 90th career victory and a record-breaking fifth win at Indianapolis.
 Kyle Busch finished second, while Denny Hamlin, Matt Kenseth and Joey Logano rounded out the top five.
 The top rookies of the race were Kyle Larson (7th), Austin Dillon (10th), and Justin Allgaier (27th).

-Previous race

-Two weeks prior, Brad Keselowski held off a green-white-checker charge by Kyle Busch to win the Camping World RV Sales 301 at New Hampshire Motor Speedway.
-Keselowski described the performance as "definitely good for when we come back here in September", but also stated that his team "have to keep working and plugging away".